Some links in this post may be affiliate links

 Hare's Foot Fern are a great addition to any plant collection, they are available online on Etsy (Link to Etsy).

-Water Hare's Foot Fern liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently.
+Water Davallia canariensis liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Avoid overwatering as it can result in yellowing and rotting.

-Cut down on watering during cold season as growth is minimal at this time to keep the soil slightly moist but do not let the soil dry out completely.
+Cut down on watering during cold season as growth is minimal at this time to keep the soil slightly moist.
+Do not let the soil dry out completely to avoid crispy leaves and wilting and drooping fronds.

 Maintain the rhizomes moist by daily misting.
 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.

 Hare's Foot Fern grows best in bright indirect light (dappled light).
-Keep it away from direct sunlight as it may scorch the fronds.
+Keep it away from direct sunlight as it may scorching resulting in crispy or pale fronds.

 Rotate the pot regularly to ensure that the fern receives light on all sides for even growth and prevent lopsided growth.

 Average warmth of 21-250C is ideal for Hare's Foot Fern.
 Temperatures outside this range can affect the growth negatively.
-Keep it away from drafts to avoid leaf drop.
+Keep it away from drafts to avoid wilting, browning and excessive leaf drop.

-Feed Hare's Foot Fern with a liquid, water-soluble fertilizer every 2-3 weeks during the growing period for a lush growth.
+Feed your Hare's Foot Fern with a balanced, water-soluble fertilizer every 4 weeks during the growing period for a lush growth.
 Stop feeding in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn.

-The best soil for Hare's Foot Fern should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for the fern.
+The best soil for Davallia canariensis should be well-draining soil that is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
+All purpose potting mixes are good for the fern.

 Pruning Hare's Foot Fern involes removal of dead and damaged fronds.
 As the fern ages, the older fronds turn brown.
 Cut them off at the base to maintain the fern neat and tidy.

-Repot Hare's Foot Fern every 2-3 years at the beginning of the growing season.
+Repot Davallia canariensis every 2-3 years at the beginning of the growing season.
 Use a pot that is 1 size larger than the current one.

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and eventual death of the fern.